Fertility Treatment Medications

 Progesterone may also be administered intramuscularly as an injection of progesterone in oil.
 Injections usually begin the day after egg retrieval (if doing IVF) or 3 days after IUI.
 Oil shots will continue until at least the pregnancy test and generally until the 10th or 12th week of pregnancy.

 Estrogen is commonly prescribed for women undergoing IVF as a way to help maintain the endometrial lining of the uterus.
 Estrogen supplements help your endometrium grow and prepare for a pregnancy.
-Some physicians may instruct you to insert the pill into the vagina instead of taking it by mouth.
+May be taken vaginally or orally.
 It is the same pill, just given in a different manner.

 In the treatment of infertility, the goal is to stop any process in the body where the immune system is attacking its own tissues, which could hinder the fertility process, thereby improving one’s ability to get (and stay) pregnant.